 Project management is a core activity in any modern enterprise.
 Kanban planning is one of the widely accepted methods.
-Kanban is a Japanese word for visual signal which helps a team manages its work easily, smoothens the flow of work and increases the team’s productiveness.
+Kanban is a Japanese word for visual signal which helps a team manage its work easily, smoothens the flow of work and increases the team’s productiveness.
 This is a complete guide covering everything there is about kanban planning.

 What is Kanban Planning?